kean/NukeUI/README.md

 Both views have an equivalent sets of APIs.

 The library uses [Nuke](https://github.com/kean/Nuke) for loading images and has many customization options.
 It also supports GIF rendering thanks to [Gifu](https://github.com/kaishin/Gifu).
-GIF is [not the most](https://web.dev/replace-gifs-with-videos/) efficient format, so NukeUI also supports playing short videos out of the box.
+But GIF is [not the most](https://web.dev/replace-gifs-with-videos/) efficient format, so NukeUI also supports playing short videos out of the box.

 ## Usage